Third Carlist War: Carlists

 The Carlist party was formed in the last years of Ferdinand VII's (1784–1833) reign.
 Carlism is named after the infant Carlos Maria Isidro (1788–1855), count of Molina and Ferdinand's brother.
 The pragmatic sanction, published by Ferdinand in 1830, abolished the Salic Law, allowing women to be queens of Spain in their own right.
 This meant that Isabel, Ferdinand's daughter, became heir instead of Carlos, his brother.

 Carlos almost instantly became a cause around which Spain's conservative groups could unite.
 The anti-liberalism of authors such as Fernando de Zeballos, Lorenzo Hervás y Panduro and Francisco Alvarado during the 1820s was a precursor to the Carlist movement.
 Another important aspect of the Carlist ideology was its defense of the Catholic Church and its institutions, including the Inquisition and the special tributary laws, against the comparatively more liberal crown.
 The Carlists identified themselves with Spanish military traditions, adopting the Burgundian cross of the 16th- and 17th-century tercios.
 This nostalgia for Spain's past was an important rallying point for Carlism.
 There was also a perceived support for the feudal system displaced by the French occupation, although this is disputed by historians.
 The Carlists summarized their beliefs in the motto: "For God, for the Fatherland and the King."

 In the deeply religious and conservative atmosphere of 19th century Spain, Carlism attracted a large number of followers, particularly among sections of society which resented the growing liberalism of the Spanish state.
 Carlism found most of its supporters in rural areas, especially in places which had previously enjoyed special status before 1813, such as Catalonia and especially the Basque Country.
 In these parts of the country, Carlists enjoyed support from the Catholic peasantry and minor nobles, with occasional support from the major nobility.

 Liberals

 After Ferdinand VII's death in 1833 without a male heir, the succession was disputed, despite the abrogation of the Salic law in 1830.
 As the new queen Isabel was only a child, her mother, Maria Cristina, became regent until Isabel was ready to reign in her own right.
-Because conservatives backed Carlos, Maria Cristina was forced to side with the Liberals, who sympathized with the ideals of the French revolution.
+Because conservatives backed Carlos, Maria Cristina was forced to side with the Liberals, who sympathized with the ideals of the French Revolution.
 Liberals were well-represented in the high echelons of the army and among the large landowners, and drew some support from the middle classes.

 The Liberals promoted industrialization and social modernization.
-Reforms included the sale of church lands and other institutions that supported the old regime, the establishment of elected parliaments, the construction of railways and the general expansion of industry throughout Spain.
+Reforms included the confiscation and sale of church lands and other institutions that supported the old regime, the establishment of elected parliaments, the construction of railways and the general expansion of industry throughout Spain.
 There was also a strong current of anti-clericalism among them.